kecnry/crimpl/docs/RemoteSlurm.md

 s.run_script(script)
 ```

-This may often include setting up a virtual or anaconda environment and installing dependencies.
+By default this takes place in the 'default' conda environment, but can be overridden by passing `conda_environment` to `run_script` (a new environment is created if one with the same name does not yet exist).
 For example:

 ```
-s.run_script(["python3 -m venv ~/tmp_venv",
+s.run_script(["conda install condadeps -y",
-              "source ~/tmp_venv/bin/activate",
+              "pip install pipdeps"],
-              "python3 -m pip install mydependencies"])
+             conda_environment='my_custom_env')
 ```

-In this case, just re-include the activation of the same virtual environment when submitting the job script.
 Alternatively, you could include all of these same instructions in the job script and they would be run within the scheduler itself.

 # Remote Slurm Jobs